You want smart political talk without the meltdowns?

 But it's really not funny because we have an information crisis in the country.

-So you heard Jim Acosta at CNN talking to President elect Trump today and ending it.
+So you heard Jim Acosta at CNN talking to President-elect Trump today and ending it.

-Well what's the last thing that he said?
+What's the last thing that he said?

 That's not appropriate.